 Born in Suffern, New York, on September 9, 1942, Linda Gregg grew up in Marin County, California.
 She received her BA and MA from San Francisco State University.

-Her first book of poems, Too Bright to See, was published by Graywolf Press in 1981.
+Gregg’s first book of poems, Too Bright to See, was published by Graywolf Press in 1981.
 She went on to publish several collections of poetry, including All of It Singing: New and Selected Poems (Graywolf Press, 2008), the 2009 recipient of the Lenore Marshall Poetry Prize and winner of the Poetry Society of America’s William Carlos Williams Award; In the Middle Distance (Graywolf Press, 2006); Things and Flesh (Graywolf Press, 1999); and Alma (Random House, 1985).

 I have loved Linda Gregg’s poems since I first read them.
 They are original in the way that really matters: they speak clearly of their source.
-They are inseparable from the surprising, unrolling, eventful, pure current of their language, and they convey at once the pain of individual loss, a steady and utterly personal radiance.”
+They are inseparable from the surprising, unrolling, eventful, pure current of their language, and they convey at once the pain of individual loss, a steady and utterly personal radiance.

 Gregg’s honors include a Guggenheim Fellowship, a Lannan Literary Foundation Fellowship, a National Endowment for the Arts grant, a Whiting Writer’s Award, as well as multiple Pushcart Prizes.
 She was the 2003 winner of the Sara Teasdale Award and the 2006 PEN/Voelcker Award winner for Poetry.

 Gregg taught at the University of Iowa, Columbia University, the University of California, Berkeley, and Princeton University.
 She died on March 20, 2019.